 1. Medication and Supplements

 If your cat has a medical condition, make sure to stay on top of any medication that your veterinarian prescribes.
-Certain medications can also cause your cat to become thirstier, so make sure to supply them with plenty of water.
+Make sure your cat has always a supply of fresh water.
+If your cat doesn’t normally drink a lot of water, you can try adding cat-safe broth to their meals to help them stay hydrated.

 Cats that don’t receive enough nutrients may also overeat, so consult with your veterinarian to see if supplements are necessary for their diet.